OCA/account-financial-tools/account_spread_cost_revenue/readme/CONFIGURE.rst

 On the form view of the company, the *Auto-post spread lines* option forces the account moves created during the cost/revenue spreading to be automatically posted.
 When this option is false, the user can enable/disable the automatic posting by the flag *Auto-post lines* present in the spread board.

+On the form view of the company, enable the *Auto-archive spread* option if you want the cron job to automatically archive the spreads when all lines are posted.